bradbooth/improve-jpf/README.md

 ```
 And running the jpf project as normal.

+A sample project is provided as sample.zip otherwise more
-Sample projects can be found in `src/examples/runnable/` for example, `Racer.jpf`
+sample projects can be found in `src/examples/runnable/` for example, `Racer.jpf`

 <hr/>